Shant Kiyork struggled with his weight for years. He dieted, exercised, lost weight, but inevitably gained back what he lost and then some.

 By the time Shant moved his family to Southern California, his excess weight was also threatening to create problems for him at work.
 A machinist by trade, Shant was beginning to have severe joint pain and he was concerned his weight would soon interfere with his ability to earn a living.
 At this point, he turned to Keck Medicine of USC.

-In addition, patients must attend counseling sessions with a nutritionist and a psychiatrist to make sure the patient understands what is going to happen and assess whether they are prepared to deal with some of the long-term lifestyles changes that come with surgery.
+In addition, patients must attend counseling sessions with a nutritionist and a psychiatrist to make sure the patient understands what is going to happen and assess whether they are prepared to deal with some of the long-term lifestyle changes that come with surgery.

-Three months after his revision surgery, Shant believes his weight loss is progressing well.
+Three months after his revision surgery, Shant believes his weight-loss is progressing well.
 He is eating more often, five to six times a day, but smaller portions and has shed 55 of the 180 pounds he needed to lose.
 His joint pain is gone and he can go to work and get through the day without feeling a lot of discomfort.

 “It was a great experience and Dr. Katkhouda is a great doctor,” says Shant.